 Staff should strive to eradicate the myths and assumptions that can lead to some children and young people becoming alienated and disempowered.
-This will be achieved by good teaching, primarily via SMSC/ PSHE/RSE; but also by adopting the methods outlined in the Government's guidance 'Teaching approaches that help build resilience to extremism among young people' (DfE 2011).
+This will be achieved by good teaching, primarily via SMSC/ PSHE/RSE.

 We promote teaching strategies and approaches that help our pupils build resilience to extremism and give pupils a positive sense of identity through the development of critical thinking skills.
-We will provide training and guidance for all of our staff so they are equipped to recognise extremism and are skilled and confident enough to challenge it as outlined in KCSIE 2023:
+We will provide training and guidance for all of our staff so they are equipped to recognise extremism and are skilled and confident enough to challenge it as outlined in KCSIE 2024: